 \subsubsection{Experiment 1: Dependent test samples inflate confidence}

-This experiment investigated how ignoring data dependencies in temporally structured surgical video data can lead to severely underestimated model uncertainty.
+This experiment investigated how ignoring data dependencies in temporally structured surgical video data can lead to substantially underestimated model uncertainty.
 To ensure relevance across both low-level and high-level prediction tasks, we focused on two widely used benchmark tasks, instrument segmentation (RobustMIS) and surgical action recognition (CholecT45).
-Both datasets exhibit a clear hierarchical structure, with multiple correlated frames per patient case.
+Both datasets exhibit a hierarchical structure, with multiple correlated frames per patient.

 For the binary segmentation task, we used the results of the ten algorithms of the binary segmentation task of the RobustMIS challenge.
-The same metrics as in the original challenge were applied, namely the DSC and NSD.
+The same metrics as in the original challenge were applied, namely the DSC and the NSD.
 In this dataset, one hierarchical level was considered, namely the patient (i.e., the video; n = 10).

 For the surgical action triplet recognition task, results were derived from the CholecT45 dataset using one algorithm (Swin-Base Transformer; see above).
-We calculated the original mAP \cite{maier2024metrics} metric as done in the original challenge.
-Given the class imbalance across 100 triplet classes, we additionally computed a class-weighted mAP, and included the top-5 Accuracy for completeness.
+We calculated the mAP \cite{maier2024metrics} as done in the challenge.
+Given the class imbalance across 100 triplet classes, we additionally computed a class-weighted mAP, and included top-5 Accuracy.
 Metrics were calculated for each cross-validation fold.
 Again, we considered the patient (i.e., the video; n = 45) as the relevant level of hierarchy.

 For both tasks, CIs were estimated using two resampling strategies: the standard bootstrap and the hierarchical bootstrap.
-In the standard (na\"ive) bootstrap, we performed resampling with replacement of all frames of the entire test set 1,000 times without considering the hierarchical structure \cite{efron1994introduction}.
-For each resample, we calculated the mean metric for each bootstrap sample, and obtained the empirical quantiles from the resulting bootstrap distribution to calculate 95\% CIs.
+In the standard (na\"ive) bootstrap, we performed resampling with replacement of all frames 1,000 times without considering the hierarchical structure \cite{efron1994introduction}.
+For each resample, we calculated the mean metric for each bootstrap sample, and obtained the empirical quantiles from the bootstrap distribution to calculate 95\% CIs.
 For the surgical action triplet recognition task, resampling was applied across all frame-level predictions within each cross-validation fold.